WilliamOu/PointingDSP/README.md

 # Attribution
 This project is licensed under the Apache License 2.0.

-You are free to use, modify, and distribute this software, but you **must credit me via attribution**.
-Failure to do so will be a violation of this license.
+You are free to use, modify, and distribute this software, but credit/attribution is required.
-And, while not legally required, I kindly request that said credit be given in a prominent manner (e.g., including the author's name in the project's documentation or credits screen).